Travelling with kids? Read this guide first!

 Snacks, snacks, snacks!

-Travelling is dull.
+Traveling is dull.
 Even more so if you’re a child that’s strapped into a carseat for hours.
 Help alleviate the boredom by packing some activities.
-Sticker books, colouring, a magazine of their choice from the shop, some small toys, play eye-spy and maybe let them take a turn on your smart phone or tablet for a little while.
+Sticker books, coloring, a magazine of their choice from the shop, some small toys, play eye-spy and maybe let them take a turn on your smart phone or tablet for a little while.
+You can keep kids entertained with technology for a long time, which can be great for us parents.
+We even changed internet providers before we travelled, so the kids could access their favorite channels anytime they wanted.
+By the end of our trip, I’ve watched more Sponge Bob Squarepants episodes than I knew existed.
+But as long as the kids enjoy it, that’s all that matters.

 This is a collaborative post.
 All thoughts and text are mine.